lingxiao/lingxiaoling.me/README.md

 ## TODOs #

 1. center date on blog content    [DONE]
-2. ABOUT-ME: make about me page on the home page - it also solves the scroll problem
+2. ABOUT-ME: make about me page on the home page   [DONE]
 3. Migrate project pages over
 4. Outline blog on computer vision
 5. implement like and share
 6. refactor blog content so that it can be autmoatically generated.
 7. figure out how to insert images into it with caption
 8. write python script that take .md file and create blog file

-1. make image actual height
-2.